Hypertrophic cardiomyopathy: Cardiac catheterization

 Upon cardiac catheterization, catheters can be placed in the left ventricle and the ascending aorta, to measure the pressure difference between these structures.
 In normal individuals, during ventricular systole, the pressure in the ascending aorta and the left ventricle will equalize, and the aortic valve is open.
 In individuals with aortic stenosis or with HCM with an outflow tract gradient, there will be a pressure gradient (difference) between the left ventricle and the aorta, with the left ventricular pressure higher than the aortic pressure.
-This gradient represents the degree of obstruction that has to be overcome in order to eject blood from the left ventricle.
+This gradient represents the degree of obstruction that has to be overcome to eject blood from the left ventricle.

-The Brockenbrough–Braunwald–Morrow sign is observed in individuals with HCM with outflow tract gradient.
+The Brockenbrough–Braunwald–Morrow sign is observed in individuals with HCM with an outflow tract gradient.
 This sign can be used to differentiate HCM from aortic stenosis.
 In individuals with aortic stenosis, after a premature ventricular contraction (PVC), the following ventricular contraction will be more forceful, and the pressure generated in the left ventricle will be higher.
 Because of the fixed obstruction that the stenotic aortic valve represents, the post-PVC ascending aortic pressure will increase as well.
 In individuals with HCM, however, the degree of obstruction will increase more than the force of contraction will increase in the post-PVC beat.
 The result of this is that the left ventricular pressure increases and the ascending aortic pressure decreases, with an increase in the LVOT gradient.

-While the Brockenbrough–Braunwald–Morrow sign is most dramatically demonstrated using simultaneous intra-cardiac and intra-aortic catheters, it can be seen on routine physical examination as a decrease in the pulse pressure in the post-PVC beat in individuals with HCM.
+Those with a dynamic obstruction across the aortic valve (those with HOCM) will also have a decrease in the pulse pressure in the beat after a PVC.